dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-9-scene-4-part-1.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 9, Scene 4 (part 1)"
 date: 2006/11/25 23:06:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 9, Scene 4 (part 1)
-comments: true
-published: true
-layout: post

 ---

 <em>[NOTE:  Yes, I know Foley's explanation of what happened with the police would not satisfy Aaron.
 I have some ideas about how to fix all that, but that's for the second draft.
 This is the NaNoWriMo draft.
 Damn the coherence; full speed ahead!]